city-artificial-intelligence/kr-ml-proxximos/README.md

 -	Definition of cascaded rules to determine if a contact or encounter occurs.
--	Define profiles for categories of proximity that indicate safety or risk.
+-	Define profiles for categories of proximity, duration and intensity that indicate safety or risk.
 -	Determine the limitations of rules structures to inform what is needed to identify a positive encounter.